-Filed by t the Registrant ⊠
+Filed by the Registrant ⊠

-Filed by a a Party other than the Registrant
+Filed by a Party other than the Registrant □

-Check the e appropriate box:
+Check th ne appropriate box:

 Preliminary Proxy Statement

 Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement

 Definitive Additional Materials

 Soliciting Material Pursuant to §240.14a-12

 BWX TECHNOLOGIES, INC. (Name of registrant as specified in its charter) (Name of person(s) filing proxy statement, if other than the registrant)

-Payment of Filing Fee (Check the appropriate box):
+Payment t of Filing Fee (Check all boxes that apply):

 No fee required.
 Fee paid previously with preliminary materials.

-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Fee computed in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.